San Francisco COVID-19 (Coronavirus) Travel Alerts

 - Sonoma International Film Festival - The festival has been canceled.

-- Asian Art Museum - The Museum is temporarily closed until further notice.
+- Asian Art Museum - The Asian Art Museum is reopening on Oct.
+3 and offering timed ticketing.

-- Bay Area Discovery Museum - The Museum is temporarily closed until further notice.
+- Bay Area Discovery Museum - The Museum is temporarily closed due to poor air quality.
+Please check their website for updates.

-- de Young Museum/Legion of Honor - The de Young and Legion of Honor are temporarily closed until further notice
+- de Young Museum/Legion of Honor - The de Young Museum is currently open and offering timed ticketing.

 - Exploratorium - The museum is temporarily closed until further notice.

-- San Francisco Botanical Garden - All public programs are canceled and the garden is temporarily closed until further notice.
+- San Francisco Botanical Garden - The garden is open.

 - Walt Disney Family Museum - The Museum is temporarily closed until further notice.

-All dine-in restaurants closed until further notice.
-However, there are a number of restaurants that are open for business, offering take-out or delivery only.
+All restaurants are allowed to start indoor dine-in service at 25% capacity.
+However, if you are not ready, there are a number of restaurants that are open for business, offering outdoor dining, take-out or delivery.

 Sports Updates (as of July 10)